evykassirer/notes/cs240/class_notes.md

 - Insert:
 􏰀 - Search for the point
 􏰀 - Split the leaf if there are two points
+ - insertion might change the height of the tree
 - Delete:
 􏰀 - Search for the point
 􏰀 - Remove the point